 We consider carefully the projects undertaken by part-time students to ensure that they can feasibly be completed by a part-time student.
 Many projects can feasibly be completed part-time, but it is sometimes in the interests of the student, the supervisor and the School, if a particular project is not permitted under the part-time route.

 If you are considering part-time study towards a PhD please contact a prospective supervisor in advance of making your application.
 They will be able to offer you realistic advice about the feasibility of your project.
-Feel free also to contact Dr Clifford Stevenson the Postgraduate Tutor, who will also be happy to discuss your application.
+Feel free also to contact Dr Aidan Feeney the Postgraduate Tutor, who will also be happy to discuss your application.